 Nick, how am I supposed to know which pitcher’s to pick up and when?
 Well, don’t worry about that one, just read my daily SP Roundup articles that will come out early in the AM every single day of the season.
 It’s why I do it and you will be able to get many of these arms — you’ll only need 2-3 to win your league!

 Now that we’ve established that you want to pick up arms off the waiver wire, it’s important that you draft accordingly.
-What this means, is you have to set yourself up for a sturdy floor, then feel comfortable to take chances.
+What this means, is you have to set yourself up for a sturdy floor, then feel comfortable taking chances.

-Once you have those four, take all the fun picks you like, just make sure that we can collectively make a decision on them early in April – there’s nothing worse than taking a starter late in your draft and realizing he has poor matchups early that make him sit on your bench.
+Once you have those three, take all the fun picks you like, just make sure that we can collectively decide on them early in April — there’s nothing worse than taking a starter late in your draft and realizing he has poor matchups early that make him sit on your bench.
 You might as well take something that can give you value in those early weeks.

-So take your AJ Puk, Jordan Montgomery, Matthew Boyd, Domingo German, etc. Don’t feel like you need a ratio “rock” with your fifth starter – you already have four others! – and you’ll be able to find one of them on the wire if you really want one during the season.
-Take those chances, make mistakes, and get messy.
+So take your Jon Gray, Aaron Ashby, Reid Detmers, Alex Cobb, Noah Syndergaard, etc. Don’t feel like you need a ratio “rock” with your fourth starter — you already have three others! — and you’ll be able to find one of them on the wire if you really want one during the season.
+It’s the Ms. Frizzle method: Take chances, make mistakes, and get messy.

-It also doesn’t apply just for pitchers.
+This plan doesn’t apply just for pitchers.
 During the season, the two easiest positions to fill in your daily lineups are Outfield (especially in a standard 3 OF league!) and UTIL.
 That means as you traverse your draft, plan to leave at least one UTIL and one OF spot for the later rounds of the draft.
-Take a flier for each and plan to search the wire for that one guy who made the changes you like.
+Take a flier on each and plan to search the wire for that one batter who made the changes you like.

 I’ll just bullet point now, and it mostly stems from that expectation that you’re going to be changing your team through the season.

-- Who cares which team is projected to win the season – that’s a best ball league and you’re not in one!
+- Who cares which team is projected to win the season — Yep, I’m saying it again.
+You’re not in a best ball league!

-- Know yourself as a manager – are you better at finding hitting on the wire?
+- Know yourself as a manager — I already mentioned this before, but I want to say it again.
+Are you better at finding hitting on the wire?
 Are you willing to make the changes each day for platoon bats?
 Will you have the time to make constant waiver wire swaps through the season?
-Draft to cover your weaknesses and open yourself up to take advantage of your strengths – for me, that’s a lot of hitting early (my weakness) and rely on the waiver wire for SP (my strength, shocking, I know).
+Draft to cover your weaknesses and open yourself up to take advantage of your strengths: For me, that’s a lot of hitting early (my weakness) and relying on the waiver wire for SP (my strength, shocking, I know).

 - Team construction is huge, especially for roto leagues.
 Look I don’t like punting categories as it puts too much pressure on winning the other categories.
 Go for “average” in saves and steals if you want, and reach on ADP if you need that one guy for steals at 2B.
 Who cares about ADP values, winning your league is way better.